fhdm-dev/scoppy/README.md

 * Max.
 Sampling Rate: 500kS/s (shared between channels)
 * Time/Div: 5us - 20secs
 * Memory depth depends on sampling rate.
 It ranges between 2kpts (shared between channels) and 20kpts in Run mode and up to 100kpts for Single shot captures.

+## Known Bugs
+* When long-pressing the + or - buttons, moving your finger laterally will have the same effect as lifting your finger off the button.
+The only workaround is to keep your finger stready when long-pressing these buttons.

+## Advertising and in-app purchase
+The free version of the app is one channel and a single banner ad may be displayed at the top of the screen (but no popups I promise!).
+To enable the 2nd channel and remove all advertising, a small in-app purchase is required.
+The one-channel version of the app is completely free and all functionality is available without restriction.

 ## Gallery
 ![Scoppy App](images/scoppy-v2-single-capture.jpg)